nchaugen/nchaugen.github.io/_posts/2025-10-28-tabletest-realistic-example.md

 We now have the building blocks for the levelled discount logic covered by two TableTests.
 Hopefully, this example illustrates how TableTest can be used to craft tests that are concise, maintainable, and communicate well.

 We put some effort into making the tables convey the business rules as clearly as possible.
 We did this by adding scenario descriptions, considering the value notation, and providing custom parsers.
 I believe this is a worthwhile investment.
 In many situations, I have brought tables like these into discussions with business experts to clarify the business rules.
 I also find that I keep referring back to the tables when I need to clarify how the software works.

+If you want to learn more about TableTest, check out the [documentation][tabletest].
+I have made the examples in this post available on [GitHub][tabletest-examples-repo] if you want to try them out.

 <br>
 <br>